TheRenegadeCoder/sample-programs-website/docs/projects/josephus-problem/ti-basic/index.md

 {% endraw %}

-Josephus Problem in [Ti Basic](https://sampleprograms.io/languages/ti-basic) was written by:
+Josephus Problem in [TI-BASIC](https://sampleprograms.io/languages/ti-basic) was written by:

 - rzuckerm